MicrosoftDocs/Advertising-docs/BingAds/bingads-12/campaign-management-service/webpageconditionoperand.md

 ms.topic: article
 author: eric-urban
 ms.author: eur
-description: Defines the operands that can be applied to arguments of a webpage condition or criterion for dynamic search ads.
+description: Defines the possible operand values that can be applied to the argument of a webpage condition for dynamic search ads.
 ---
 # WebpageConditionOperand Value Set - Campaign Management
-Defines the operands that can be applied to arguments of a webpage condition or criterion for dynamic search ads.
+Defines the possible operand values that can be applied to the argument of a webpage condition for dynamic search ads.

 ## Syntax
 ```xml